BeepIsla/csgo-commend-bot/README.md

 # CSGO Commend Bot
 If you're a developer and want to know how to fix your own commend bot its very simple.
 Just set `steam_id_gs` to a valid server steam ID, on your target's account & bot accounts.
-Switch after 20 commends and repeat.

 ---

-# Restrictions
+# Restrictions and Issues
-Valve changed it so that you now need to *be* on a server before you can commend someone.
-There also is a limit of the amount of commends you can send per server, that limit is set to 20.
-Due to this you need your targets Steam details, so you can login and change server after 20 commends.
-This also **heavily** impacts speed.
+There also is a limit of the amount of commends you can send within a specific amount of time, that limit is set to 20.
+Due to this I recommend leaving `perChunk` and `betweenChunks` default but you can always experiment around.

-# Known issues
-- Typically after 20 commends you cannot commend a person anymore for ~4-5 minutes.
-This is not always the case and I do not know what impacts this.
-I recommend leaving the `perChunk` and `betweenChunks` config values to their default.

 # Future
 - Add the ability to remove commends